flocked/FZUIKit/README.md

 A framework with Swift AppKit and UIKit extensions, classes & utilities.

+**Always use the main branch, as else the package might not compile probably.**

 **For a full documentation take a look at the included documentation located at */Documentation*.
 Opening the file launches Xcode's documentation browser.**

 ## Notable Extensions & Classes